oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem is reliant on the Agency to development and enforce a mobile device usage policy which include mobiles devices that are enrolled into the CloudSystem.
+The CloudSystem is reliant on the organisation to development and enforce a mobile device usage policy which include mobiles devices that are enrolled into the CloudSystem.

 #### Security controls provided by the CloudSystem

 Not Applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing and enforcing a mobile device usage policy in relation to the CloudSystem that meets requirements outlined in the Annex.
+- The organisation is responsible for developing and enforcing a mobile device usage policy in relation to the CloudSystem that meets requirements outlined in the Annex.

 ## Evaluated products